 Instagram continues to be one of the best platforms for growing an audience.
 It has more than 1 billion users worldwide, and 71% of US businesses use the social media platform.
 And did you know that Instagram can generate more than four times the number of interactions compared to Facebook?
 It goes without saying: Instagram is the place to be for aspiring entrepreneurs and content creators.

-It’s easy to come across tips when Googling how to grow an Instagram account.
+It’s easy to come across tips when Googling how to grow your Instagram followers.
 However, most of these tricks mainly work with bigger accounts – they're tougher if you only have a couple hundred followers.
 Reaching those first 1000 followers on any social media platform is usually the hardest part, since people pay less attention to small accounts.

-We’ve curated 14 tips on how to get 1000 followers on Instagram.
+We've curated 16 tips on how to build followers on Instagram and reach that milestone 1000, for free.
 Let's get into it!

 - Make your Instagram bio count